interrupt-software/vault-transit/README.md

 ## Purpose

 The motivation for this exercise is to demonstrate practical, simplified examples of how to use an external, high-entropy data key generated with the Vault Transit Secrets Engine.
+There is a distinction in using Transit backends for Encrypt-as-a-Service against localized, client-side or server-side crypto operations.
+The instrumentation of Transit provides consumers with a unique key to fullfil operations on demmand.

+The main assets to consider in this exercise are:

+* **[e_aes_mode_cbc](source/e_aes_mode_cbc.py)**: Standalone encryption module that uses a Transit data key.
+This example applies AES.MODE_CBC encrytion and generates metadata.

+* **[d_aes_mode_cbc](source/d_aes_mode_cbc.py)**: Standalone decryption module that retreives a Transit data key derived from the metadata information (created by the encryption module).

+* **[vault_client_lib](source/vault_client_lib.py)**: A simple library utility to connect to authenticate to a Vault instance.
+It is written in Python using the [HVAC](https://github.com/hvac/hvac) API client for Vault.
+This asset requires four environment variables as follows:

+  * **VAULT_ADDR**: The network location of Vault.
+It is expressed as an URL like `http://127.0.0.1:8200`.

+  * **VAULT_TOKEN**: The main authentication credential to access Vault.
+This is used as an authentication method to validate the identity of the consumer.

+  * **VAULT_TRANSIT_KEYRING**: The label of the named key in the Transit secrets engine.
+In our examples we use `app-01` but this can be expressed to reflect any other conditions.

+  * **VAULT_MOUNTPOINT**: The typical default for the Transit Secrets Engine is `transit`.
+However, it is possible to enable multiple Transit endpoints and this option allows for additional entry points.

+***A note about functional vs working Code***

 ## Encrypting data

 ## Configure Vault for a basic demonstration

 ## Use Code Examples

-### Functional Code vs Working Code

 # Encryption Patterns